traveltime-dev/traveltime-sdk-java/README.md

 Find out travel times, distances and costs between an origin and up to 2,000 destination points.

 Body attributes:
-* locations (Array of Objects): Locations to use.
+* locations: Locations to use.
 Each location requires an id and lat/lng values
-* departure_searches (Array of Objects, optional): Searches based on departure times.
+* departure_searches: Searches based on departure times.
   Leave departure location at no earlier than given time.
 You can define a maximum of 10 searches
-* arrival_searches (Array of Objects, optional): Searches based on arrival times.
+* arrival_searches: Searches based on arrival times.
   Arrive at destination location at no later than given time.
 You can define a maximum of 10 searches